-Early I the year I was in my hometown of Philadelphia contemplating 2 new paths to take my life in.
+Early that year I was in my hometown of Philadelphia contemplating two (new) different paths paths to take.
 One was to dive deeper into my yoga studies in order to start teaching, the other was to design & craft leather bags.
 Little did I know that both paths would soon unfold pretty swiftly AND that they would develop in the tiny town of Hotchkiss, Colorado!

 It all seemed a little crazy - I fully intended to pursue both interests in Philadelphia, where I was living.
 I even signed up for a leather working class when a rather sudden opportunity to attend a 5 week yoga Teacher training in Hotchkiss, Colorado presented itself.
 It was an opportunity I could not ignore.
 So, I postponed the leather working class, travelled to this rural western Colorado town and started my yoga teacher training.

 It is here I met Dona, the woman who was to become my business partner.
 I was renting a room in her house during the yoga training.
 One evening she asked me to tell her about myself.
-I spoke of my desire to design and craft leather bags.
-I shared with her that I had a background in Apparel Design and sewing and was anxious to start working with my hands again.
+I spoke of my desire to design and craft leather bags once I returned home.
+I shared with her that I had a background in apparel design and sewing and was anxious to start working with my hands again.
 While I had been working in the apparel industry it had mostly been behind a desk, a situation I was determined to change.

 She was startled at hearing all this.
-Turns out she was working with leather, designing for a local Buffalo Leather furniture company.
+Turns out she was working with leather, designing for a local bison Leather furniture company.
 Even crazier was that she had just started designing bags.
 She did not sew, so she had local artisans sew together her ideas.

-I don’t live in Hotchkiss anymore and Dona is no longer my business partner but I will never forget who this venture started with and also where it started.
+I don’t live in Hotchkiss anymore and Dona is no longer my business partner but I will never forget how this venture started, where it started and of course with whom it started.